kedweber/wordpress_theme_tut/README.md

  your static HTML regarding the contents of the `head` and `/head` tags, while our footer.php will contain all static HTML related to the lower content of your website.
 The style.css is also what you would expect, it contains all your CSS and is most likely referenced by a link tag within your header.php.

+### Generalities of WordPress Scripting / Coding vs. Template Tags

+WordPress is based on the popular multi-platform [PHP Engine](http://php.net); refer to their documentation.
+This document assumes you already have an understanding of PHP.

+### Generalities of WordPress Theme Frameworks & Starter Themes

 ## Resources